jimcel-tangonan/exploring-datasets/README.md

 - Determines if photo has been previously liked and if able, leaves a like or comment.
   - Per profile, randomly choose 5 posts and interacts with 2.
 - Follows profile when all criteria are met.
-- script works at ~125 profiles per 25 mins.
+- Script functions at ~125 profiles per 25 mins.